 No rule of procedure of this Council shall be adopted, rescinded or changed without a majority vote of all Councilmembers at a regular or special Council meeting and only after seven days' notice of a motion thereof; provided, a rule may be temporarily suspended for a special purpose by a vote of two-thirds of the members present.
 When the suspension of a rule is requested, and no objection is offered, the Presiding Officer shall announce the rule suspended, and the Council may proceed accordingly.

-Passed by the City Council this and signed in authentication of its passage this 2025. • 2025,
+Passed by the City Council this day of , 2024,

+nd signed in authentication of its passage t this day of

+024.

+(2-1)

 (SEAL)

-Attest: Lynne Robinson, Mayor
+Lynne Robinson, May or

+Attest:

 Charmaine Arredondo, City Clerk